 How did China become an economic powerhouse?
 How did Japan rise to technological prominence?
 What dynamics caused North Korea to become a nuclear threat?
 Asian countries possess unprecedented economic, technological, geopolitical, and military influence.
-This multi-disciplinary major assesses the region’s complex history and future.
+This interdisciplinary major assesses the region’s complex history and future.
 By majoring in Asian Studies, you’ll be poised for a career in economics, law, government, or international relations.

 This immersive major weaves together coursework that explores every aspect of the Asian experience.
 You’ll become an expert in the evolution of Asia from ancient times to the modern day, told through economics, history, literature, philosophy, politics, and religion.
 You’ll also master at least one Asian language.